11/06/2024

 sub-phylum Vertebrata - Notochord replaced by vertebral column or backbone,

-Class – Ostechthyes Endoskeleton is bony 4 pairs of gills slits. gill slits paired appendages present in the form of fins.
+Class – Ostechthyes Endoskeleton is bony 4 pairs of gills slits. gill slits

 Order- Cyprinifores Air bladder connected to pharynx.
 Presence of Weberian